NorskRegnesentral/shapr/README.md

 `shapr` supports computation of Shapley values with any predictive model which takes a set of numeric features and produces a numeric outcome.

-The following example shows how a simple `xgboost` model is trained on a the *Boston Housing Data*, and then how `shapr` is used to explain new predictions.
+The following example shows how a simple `xgboost` model is trained using the *Boston Housing Data*, and how `shapr` explains the individual predictions.

 ``` r
 library(MASS)